-I am Political Scientist, currently serving as Visiting Professor at Leuphana University Lüneburg's Department of Polical Science.
+I am Political Scientist, currently serving as Visiting Professor at Leuphana University Lüneburg's Department of Polical Science and affiliated researcher at University of Salzburg, Department of Political Science.
 My main research interests include comparative political institutions, institutional change and its consequences as well as comparative electoral research.

 My courses taught revolve around the areas of Political Science Methods, Comparative Politics, Electoral Research, Social Science Statistics, Comparative Political Institutions as well as German Politics in Comparative Perspective.